tmpbci/LJ/README.md

 #

-You need to update mainy.conf to your network/etherdreams IPs and Be sure to check command arguments : python mainyservers.py --help

 LJ is meant for Live, so a lot of parameters can be changed via OSC/midi, webUI,...

+This is *critical and flickering reason #1* if not managed properly : use static network configuration, especially if you move your gear for different venues.

+Our "always working solution" :

+Our Etherdreams controllers have static IPs defined in their SDcard from 192.168.1.1 to 192.168.1.9.
+Because wifi will always finally sucks for many reasons, our computers are *gigabits wired connected* with 192.168.1.10 and after.
+Don't trust end user gear marketing on wifi.

+We have a big *laser dedicated gigabit switch*.
+We provide Internet through wifi on a different network address like 192.168.2.x

+Even if etherdreams are 100 Mbits, use gigabits gear.
+Use gigabits gear.
+USE GIGABITS GEAR :)

+By default LJ uses on 127.0.0.1 (localhost) :

+- A websocket on port 9001 for WebUI interaction.
+- The redis server on port 6379 ('ljayserverip')
+- An OSC server on port 8002.
+Incoming commands are transfered to webUI.
+- An OSC client on 'bhoroscIP' port 8001.
+- An OSC client for Nozoids support on 'nozoscIP', port 8003.

+You need to update mainy.conf to your network/etherdreams IPs and be sure to check command arguments : python mainyservers.py --help

+A dedicated computer to act as "laser server" usually depends on how many lasers you want to control and your main computer load.
+If you seen flickering with small point lists, try the dedicated computer option.

 Program your own "Client" :